loginom/admin-guide-l10n/data-en/adapter/config/work-with-certificates.md

 # Work with Certificates

-Procedure of the certificate receipt and usage for each external web service (for example, CRB) is described in the documents provided by the service provider of the corresponding web service.
+The procedure of the certificate receipt and usage for each external web service (for example, CRB) is described in the documents provided by the service provider of the corresponding web service.

 The certificates used for the *Adapter* operation can be kept using the following path:

 - path in the file system specified in the *Certificate path* parameter.
-It is recommended to use such method for the certificates that do not contain the private key.
+It is recommended to use such a method for the certificates that do not contain the private key.
 - In the certificate store.

 When using the store, it is required to meet the following conditions: